sbrws/HackerOne-Notifier/README.md

 # HackerOne-Notifier

+A Pushover-compatible fork of https://github.com/VincentDS/HackerOne-Notifier

 HackerOne-Notifier is a simple application which sends out a notification to your favorite device whenever a new program is available on HackerOne.
-Notifications are send out using Pushbullet.
+Notifications are send out using Pushover.
 Currently the application supports the following functions:

 - Use HackerOne's filters to filter out uninteresting programs.
 - Initial notification when the app launches.